 What’s the Mediterranean Diet

-The Mediterranean Diet is globally ranked among the best diets.
+The Mediterranean Diet has a lot of great benefits and is globally ranked among the best diets.
 It’s linked to innumerable benefits, ranging from longevity to weight loss.
 It’s really difficult to fault this diet.
 Countless studies have repeatedly found it as among the healthiest ways one can possibly live.

 Why Start the Mediterranean Diet?